 Migration and immigration have recently become burning issues all over the world, even though they are not new topics.
 People have always been moving around the world in smaller or bigger numbers, from south to north or east to west, for one reason or another.

 The books about the history of flamenco talk about the different possible routes how the gipsies – originally from India – reached Andalusia.
 Via land through Turkey and Europe or via land and sea, through Africa and through the Mediterranean.
 This was the first major migration relating to the people of flamenco and at that time, they were not even called flamencos yet, they were just people moving in the world.
-After this journey, as the gipsies settled down in Andalusia and their culture mixed with the locals and the local traditions, flamenco evolved and surged.
+After this journey, as the gypsies settled down in Andalusia and their culture mixed with the locals and the local traditions, flamenco evolved and surged.
 Throughout history, people of flamenco had to leave their homes many times in the search of a better life (and mostly simply for survival).
 Famous example of migration is the one around the Spanish Civil war.
 Lots of people, including the flamencos, left Andalusia when the Spanish Civil war started, and many of them settled down in Catalonia.
 They are called ‘charnegos’ in Spanish.
-Flamenco examples of the people leaving Spain in 1936, at the start of the Spanish Civil, are Carmen Amaya, the gipsy dancer from Barcelona and Sabicas, the gipsy guitarist from Pamplona.
+Flamenco examples of the people leaving Spain in 1936, at the start of the Spanish Civil, are Carmen Amaya, the gypsy dancer from Barcelona and Sabicas, the gypsy guitarist from Pamplona.
 During the ’30’s and ’40’s they first toured together South & Central America, then the United States, and while Carmen Amaya returned to Spain a decade later, in 1947, Sabicas settled in New York permanently, and didn’t even visit his native Spain until 1967.

 Sometimes, circumstances of life force us give up our current lives.
 Be it a desired change, or not!
 No one can be blamed for fleeing war or poverty, or for wanting to have a better life for themselves and for their children.